remix-run/remix/docs/future/vite.md

 👉 **Migrate Tailwind CSS import**

-If you're importing your Tailwind CSS file using [Remix's regular CSS support][regular-css], you'll need to [migrate your Tailwind CSS import statement.][add-url-to-regular-css-imports]
+If you're [referencing your Tailwind CSS file in a `links` function][regular-css], you'll need to [migrate your Tailwind CSS import statement.][fix-up-css-imports-referenced-in-links]

 #### Add Vanilla Extract plugin